dddddddd99/us-accidents-severity/README.md

 1. Download the US Accidents dataset (US_Accidents_Dec20.csv) from Kaggle (https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents)
 2. Run the provided Jupyter Notebook or Python script
 3. Review model performance metrics and visualizations

+Small note: This project uses the US Accidents dataset from Kaggle and is intended for educational and portfolio use only.